Careers

 Openings (3)

 This full-time position represents an extraordinary opportunity to help shape a school that is changing the world.
-The Director of Development works alongside (and reports directly to) the Head of School in order to achieve the School’s fundraising goals.
+The Director of Advancement will be based at our Washington, DC campus, and works alongside (and reports directly to) the Head of School in order to achieve the School’s fundraising goals.

 The Part-Time Residential Advisor position offers an opportunity to work with outstanding students and to take on meaningful residential roles with mentorship from experienced SEGL faculty on our London campus.
 This position will be responsible for part-time weeknight evening and weekend supervision in our dormitory.
 University students and recent graduates are welcome to apply.